By Rissa Hanneken Updated September 22, 2023

-Teaching theme begins in 3rd grade when students focus more on the story’s central message or lesson.
+Teaching theme of the story begins in 3rd grade when students focus more on the story’s central message or lesson.
 It’s a great place to start, but 4th graders must do much more.
 They must learn how to find the theme in a story, drama, or poem and write a summary about it.
 So, how do we level up our students to the demands of the 4th-grade standard?

 Table of Contents